eGHL/flutter-plugin-eghl/README.md

   'Password': 'sit12345',
   'LanguageCode': 'EN',
   'PageTimeout': '600',
-  'PaymentGateway': 'true',    //default is true for staging, false for staging 'EnableCardPage': 'false',  //default is false
+  'PaymentGateway': 'true',    //default is true for staging, false for production 'EnableCardPage': 'false',  //default is false
 };